JvanKatwijk/wfm-rpi/README.md

 -----------------------------------------------------------------------------
 Note on SDRplay

-The software is compiled against the 2.09 version of the SDRplay library
+The software is compiled against the 2.13 version of the SDRplay library, note that there is an incompatibility between 2.13 and its predecessors